tushar-chauhan/generator-angular2-sass-gulp-heroku/README.md

 [![Dependency Status][daviddm-image]][daviddm-url]
 [![NPM version][npm-image]][npm-url]

-A generator to create an Angular2 startup project with following features:
+A Yeoman generator to create an Angular2 startup project with following features:
 * Auto-compilation support for SASS
 * Gulp tasks for creating perfect build to deploy on Heroku
 * Configuration for Deployment on Heroku